darklang/dark/docs/bs-tea.md

 Uniq is a property on a node to identify it.
-If you have a list of elements with uniqs "a", "b", and "c", and you reorder the list, the "uniq" string will tell bs-tea that they are the same node.
-That will cause bs-tea to continue it's diffing in the right place.
+If you have a list of elements with uniqs "a", "b", and "c", and you reorder the list, the "uniq" string will tell bs-tea that two vdom nodes represent the same thing.
+That will allow bs-tea to continue its diffing in the right place.

-If it can't tell, it will just blow away the existing nodes and recreate everything beneath it.
+If it can't tell, it will just blow away the existing DOM nodes and recreate everything beneath it, which can be very slow.

 # Vdom.noNode

-A common way for a list to be blown away is when toggling an optional element in the list.
+A common way for a list to be blown away in our code is when toggling an optional element in the list.
 For example, the documentation box only sometimes shows.
-When it appears, bs-tea doesn't know that the list has only changed slightly, and so it blows it away and starts again.
+When it appears, bs-tea doesn't know that the list has only changed slightly, and so it deletes the whole list and starts again.
 This leads to performance problems.

 Using uniq is one way to fix this, but probably not the right way. `uniq` is really designed for lists that change order.
 For something like this, the